 - 1 Disadvantage on ability checks

-- 2 1 slowed level
+- 2 Speed halved

 - 3 Disadvantage on attack rolls and saving throws

 - 4 Hit point maximum halved

-- 5 4 slowed levels
+- 5 Speed reduced to 0

 - 6 Death

-If an already exhausted creature suffers another effect that causes exhaustion, its current exhaustion level increases by the amount specified in the effect's description.
+If an already exhausted creature suffers another effect that causes exhaustion, its current level of exhaustion increases by the amount specified in the effect's description.

-A creature suffers the effect of its current exhaustion level as well as all lower levels.
-For example, a creature suffering level 2 exhaustion has 1 slowed level and has disadvantage on ability checks.
+A creature suffers the effect of its current level of exhaustion as well as all lower levels.
+For example, a creature suffering level 2 exhaustion has its speed halved and has disadvantage on ability checks.